cap2q/SodaVendingService/README.md

 # Recording Transactions

 transaction.json updates on the activation of the SoldSoda state.
-It records the sodaId of a soda and the DateTime in which is was sold.
+It records the sodaId of a soda and the DateTime in which it was sold.